top of page

 The Ingredients You’ll Need

-***If you add 1 part worm castings you're seedlings will all get into Harvard***
+Optional but highly recommended: add 1 part worm castings and your seedlings will all get into Harvard.

 1. Coco Coir (or Peat Moss)